Breathtaking Positano

 Positano beach

 You could laze on the grey-sand/pebble beach – it isn’t Italy’s best but the view of Positano is spectacular.
 Or you could lounge at one of the cafés and watch the world go by – the people-watching here is unparalleled!
-The Amalfi coast is one of the hot European vacation spots for the well-heeled and it shows.
-I found it fascinating to watch passers-by flaunt the latest fashions and ‘bling’ and camera-toting tourists in shorts and ‘I love Cancun’ t-shirts, while the locals put on a loud and animated show, arms flailing in the air – the Italian way!
+The Amalfi coast is one of the European vacation spots for the well-heeled and it shows.
+I found it fascinating to watch passers-by flaunt the latest fashions and ‘bling’, and camera-toting tourists in shorts and ‘I love Cancun’ t-shirts, while the locals put on a loud and animated show, arms flailing in the air – the Italian way!
 Lunches and dinners are long affairs full of exquisite food, magnificent local vinos, followed by an espresso shot and a heavenly limoncello.

 Wherever you are in the town, Positano’s charm will keep you enthralled while the sweeping views will absolutely mesmerise.